Old Thresher's Reunion

 The Midwest Old Threshers Reunion is an annual event that takes place in Mt.
 Pleasant, Iowa, United States, and runs for five days, ending on the Labor Day weekend.
 It was first held in 1950, and has taken place every year except 2020, when it was cancelled due to the COVID-19 pandemic.
 When it first started, it focused on steam engines and antique agricultural equipment, but has developed into an entertainment event with a wider remit.
 The city of less than 10,000 inhabitants receives thousands of visitors from around the world.

 Old Threshers Reunion, as an event, attracts visitors from around the world, attracted by both the permanent exhibits on the reunion grounds and by the collections of antique and steam powered equipment brought to the show by other visitors.

 Permanent exhibits

 The Heritage Museum is open year-round, featuring a variety of exhibits that celebrate the rural heritage of the Midwest.

 The Stationary steam engine exhibit features three large Corliss engines as well as a number of smaller engines.

 The Midwest Electric Railway operates a trolley line around the reunion campground.
 A number of well restored Iowa trolleys operate on this line, including Waterloo Car 381, the last trolley to operate in public service in Iowa and Car 9 from the Albia Interurban Line.
-MERA also operates Car 320, a beautiful wooden interurban from the Chicago Aurora and Elgin line in IL.
+MERA also operates Car 320, which is a wooden interurban from the Chicago Aurora and Elgin line in Illinois.
 Additional favorite cars come from as far away as Rio de Janeiro, Brazil and Milan, Italy.

 Midwest Central train pulling into Snipe Runn station.